ostinelli/cowbell/README.md

 ```

 Cowbell will then start monitoring nodes.

+> You may prefer to initialize Cowbell inside of the root supervisor instead.
+This is particularly true if you are using OTP's `included_applications` feature.

 ## Why "Cowbell"?
 _"A cow bell or cowbell is a bell worn by freely roaming livestock, making animals easier to locate should they wander off."_